jli57/pysample/README.md

 The expectations of the assignment are:
 1. Well commented code.
 Explain your thinking as needed and what you're doing.
 2. Well structured code.
 Use clear variable names and good use of functions.
-3. You MUST include at least one [module](https://docs.python.org/3/reference/import.html) you create from a sub-directory (to demo code organization).
+3. You MUST include at least one [module](https://docs.python.org/3/reference/import.html) created in a sub-directory (to demo code organization).
 It should contain some of your code and functions.
-Ideally this will contain a [python class](https://docs.python.org/3/tutorial/classes.html) you use to manage Tweepy (consider moving the Tweepy initialization into the __init__ of the class and pass the various KEYS to the class when you use it).
+Ideally this will contain a [python class](https://docs.python.org/3/tutorial/classes.html) that you use to manage Tweepy (consider moving the Tweepy initialization into the __init__ of the class and pass the various KEYS extracted from keys.json to the class when you use it).
-4. You're free to rename functions etc. (in fact it's encouraged).
+4. You're free to rename functions etc.
 5. There should be some basic error handling.
 In particular, handle an error for bad keys or a failed call to Tweepy (failed network condition perhaps or just twitter derping out).
 What happens if you run with your network (wifi) turned off?

 ## Task